muhi-zatar/Sentiment-Analysis/README.md

 The dataset is divided into training set, which is 25k sentences, and a testing set which as 25k sentences.
 Also, the dataset includes other 50k unlabeled reviews, which can be used for unsupervised learning.

-In this repository, we will first evaluate different techniques by training the learning algorithms using the labeled training data, and then add the unsupervised data to the training set and compare the results before and after.
+In this repository, we will evaluate different techniques by training the learning algorithms using the labeled training data.

 # Data Preprocessing